Barapos/CatalinBarapos/README.md

-# 👋 Hi, I’m Catalin Barsan
+# 👋 Hi, I’m Catalin Barsan Apostolescu

 I am a **Technical Specialist in Cybersecurity** with a strong focus on **cybersecurity** and **software development**, particularly in Java and Python.
 With certifications and real-world experience in Cybersecurity and IT Compliance, I am dedicated to improving security and developing robust applications.